inf0rmatix/design_grid/README.md

 You can nest design grids indefinitely.
 To keep performance high, make sure to nest them directly in a `ResponsiveDesignGridItem`.
 If you get any errors, you might have to pass the parameter `shouldCalculateLayout: true` to the `ResponsiveDesignGrid` widget.
-This might happen most likely if you nested the design grid within a child, but the design grid does not get the full width of the child.
+This might happen most likely when the design grid does not get the full width of the app, or if you nested it inside another `ResponsiveDesignGridItem` and it doesn't get the full width there.

 `ResponsiveDesignGridRow` widget will wrap its children, your rows should have as little children as possible.
 Avoid large Rows since this will impact performance.